 - using dental floss or interdental brushes to remove plaque and food from between your teeth

 - not eating strong-smelling foods (such as onions, coffee and garlic)

-If your dentist can't find out what is causing your bad breath, or suspects that your bad breath is caused by a medical condition, he or she may advise you to see your GP.
+If your dentist can't find out what’s causing your bad breath, or suspects that your bad breath is caused by a medical condition, they may advise you to see your GP.

 When you eat and drink, the enamel on your teeth becomes softer because of the acids being released.
 If you brush straight after eating, over many years it can cause the enamel to wear away and expose the dentine underneath.
 This can cause pain and sensitivity and may lead to tooth decay or erosion.

 Wait between 20 minutes and an hour after eating before you brush your teeth.
 This will give your saliva enough time to neutralise the acid caused by eating and drinking.

 The best times to brush your teeth are before breakfast and last thing in the evening before you go to sleep.

 FAQ: Discoloured teeth after treatment Why have my teeth and tongue suddenly turned brown after treatment for a gum infection?